 Maximum density 4 dwelling units per gross acre.
-Unit Density 2 units per lot ^{1,2} Minimum lot area 8,000 square feet.
+Unit Density 2 units per lot Minimum lot area 8,000 square feet.
 Maximum height 30 feet.
 See FMC 22.58.007 for exceptions.
 Maximum floor area ratio 0.35.
 See FMC 22.58.026 for FAR standards.
 Minimum front yard setback 25 feet.
 See FMC 22.58.002 for setback reduction and allowable encroachments.
 Minimum interior side yard setback 8 feet.
 See FMC 22.58.002 for allowable encroachments.
 Minimum side street side yard setback 15 feet.
 See FMC 22.58.002 for allowable encroachments.
 Minimum rear yard setback 20 feet.
 See FMC 22.58.002 for allowable encroachments.
-Exterior wall modulation Building elevations greater than 40 feet in length, measured horizontally, shall incorporate wall plane projections or recesses having a depth of at least 4 feet for front and side street side yard elevations of single-family dwellings, and 6 feet for all elevations of all other buildings.
+Exterior wall modulation Building elevations greater than 40 feet in length, measured horizontally, shall incorporate wall plane projections or recesses having

+, a depth of at least 4 feet for front and side street side yard elevations of single-family dwellings, and 6 feet for all elevations of all other buildings.
 The projections or recesses shall extend at least 20% of the length of the facade.
 No uninterrupted length of any elevation shall exceed 40 horizontal feet.
 See FMC 22.64.009 for an illustration of this requirement.
 Articulation Building elevations exceeding 20 feet in length, measured horizontally, shall incorporate a minimum of 2 articulation components, such as a stoop, porch, chimney or other substantial projections, windows, multiple contrasting siding materials, or substantial trim including a belt course, to visually and/or functionally break up flat, blank or undifferentiated elevations.
 Building elevations greater than 30 feet in length, measured horizontally, and exceeding 12 feet in height, measured from finished grade to top of wall where it connects to roof structure, shall incorporate a minimum of 3 articulation components.
 Accessory building standards See FMC 22.58.003.
 Maximum lot coverage for structures 40% for all structures combined.
 Maximum impervious surface coverage 50% for structures and other impervious surfaces combined.
 Minimum lot width 60 feet.
 Minimum frontage on a public street 60 feet.
 45 feet if located on a cul- de-sac or facing the inside curve of a street.
 Additional specific use and structure regulations See Chapter 22.58 FMC.
 Parking and circulation See Chapter 22.60 FMC.
 Landscape regulations See Chapter 22.62 FMC.
 Design standards See Chapter 22.64 FMC.
 Calculations resulting in a fraction shall be rounded to the nearest whole number with .50 being rounded up.
-I. If single-family residential uses exist or are proposed on a lot pursuant to the maximum density, then the unit lot density defined in this section is in addition to the that single-family residential uses.
+1. This standard does not apply to lots after subdivision below 1,000 square feet.
+2. If single-family residential uses exist or are proposed on a lot pursuant to the maximum density, then the unit lot density defined in this section is in addition to the that single-family residential use.
 Single-family dwellings do not count as units for the purposes of this section.
 If a lot does not contain a single-family unit, this unit lot density shall apply as the maximum standard per lot.
-2. Accessory dwelling units count towards meeting unit lot density.
-If two ADUs are proposed, that fulfills the maximum unit lot density standard and no additional ADUs or middle housing units If two ADUs are proposed, that fulfills the maximum unit lot
+3. This standard does not apply to a lot created through the splitting of a single residential lot.
+4. Accessory dwelling units count towards meeting unit lot density.

-1 (a) The following areas are exempted from the unit density requirement listed within this section:
+(a) The following areas are exempted from the unit density requirement listed within this section: